Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ## Active Base Defense
 1. If not Active, SHIELD!
 1. This is a great Base Defense when involved with a larger PvP Slugfest.
+1. Lots of Crewing options to allow you to find crews for all your ships.
 1. Order of ships attacked based off Battle Triangle & Size:
    - Attackers always leverage the Battle Triangle, starting with biggest ship.
    - Then attack similar ships, starting with biggest ship.